Renovating the Heart of the Home

 - We initially meet with you in your existing kitchen to determine how you currently use your kitchen, what you really like about it, and what will be the most efficient use of space.

 - We design your kitchen using the input from our onsite meeting.
-There are many selections and options which come into play when remodeling a kitchen and we will lead you through the process.
+Many selections and options come into play when remodeling a kitchen, and we will lead you through the process.

-- At the next meeting, we discuss the plans at our conference room.
+- At the next meeting, we discuss the plans in our conference room.
 Our software allows you to see 3-D views of your new kitchen.
 We can make changes while you watch.

 - We review the plan with you, recapping the feedback and insights from our team members.
 We do this to address any potential challenges before the project starts.